Monthly ETF Commentary

 Harvest Travel & Leisure Index ETF

-TRVL struggled in the month of September, posting a disappointing decline in the month, even as broad stock markets gained:
+TRVL has already hit a bit of a ceiling this year and struggled in the month of October, posting a decline for the month, even as broad stock markets gained:

 -

-- While the consumer has been resilient, economic data has been a little mixed recently, and the looming US government shutdown, along with talk of mass layoffs has weighed on travel sentiment
+- While the consumer has been resilient, economic data has been mixed recently and very sparse due to the US government shutdown, along with benefits running out and talk of layoffs has all weighed on travel & leisure sentiment

 - Long-term travel demand remains supported by demographic trends despite potential economic headwinds.